 Mercedes-Benz C-Class Mileage

 Mercedes-Benz C-Class Highlights

 The W205 Mercedes-Benz C-Class can easily be mistaken for being an S-Class from certain angles.
-What it is, in reality however, is a baby S-Class as it packs in loads of high tech equipment, comes with plush interiors and has elegant looks.
+What it is, in reality however, is a baby S-Class as it packs in loads of high-tech equipment, comes with plush interiors and has elegant looks.
 For anyone buying a Mercedes-Benz for the first time, the C-Class is sure to have its buyer feel special, and sure of the fact that it is a strong rival in the segment.

-At first, in profile, the C-Class appears to be a baby S-Class, which is no bad thing.
+At first, in profile, the Mercedes-Benz C-Class new model appears to be a baby S-Class, which is no bad thing.
 Up-front, it gets a huge, sporty two-bar grille that has the big star in the middle.
 The distinctive LED headlamps look modern, and the front bumper looks quite sharp.
 The mildly raised bonnet and the sharp line in the middle give the C-Class a chunky look at the front.
 Along the side, there are quite a couple of creases and curves that remind you of the S-Class.
-From the rear however, the boot appears stubby with details like the tail lamps and curved rear bumper looking similar to the ones on the S-Class.
+From the rear, however, the boot appears stubby with details like the tail lamps and curved rear bumper looking similar to the ones on the S-Class.

 The Mercedes-Benz C-Class variants are as follows: Prime C220d, Progressive C200, Progressive C220d and AMG Line C300d.
 Features include auto climate control, satellite navigation, panoramic sunroof, 13-speaker Burmester hi-fi system, rear-view camera, Bluetooth connectivity, LED ambient cabin lighting, a 10.25-inch infotainment screen, paddle-shifters and LED lights.
 On the safety front, it gets seven airbags, active parking assist with Parktronic and Reversing camera, ABS, EBD and traction control.